ZIMO-Elektronik/ZTL/README.md

   Stack allocated container for string

 - directional_latch
-  Latches it_s value after it hasn't changed direction for at least I times
+  Latches it's value after it hasn't changed direction for at least I times

+- edge_detector
+  Detects rising and falling edges

 - enum.hpp
   Operator overloads for enum classes enabled by specializing a struct